Advocating for Yourself

 It is important for people living with cancer and their networks to be able to speak for themselves and gain their rights as patients to bring positive change to their lives.
 Self-advocacy may help individuals to gain access to needed services and treatments.
-At a minimum, self advocacy will help you know as much as possible about your disease, its treatments, and its potential effects on your body.
-This can empower you to take charge of your health and help you make the most of your survivorship experience.

-Advocating for the needs of other people is often easier than advocating or standing up for your own wants and needs.
-Key to any advocacy is having a plan with specific goals and remaining persistent and focused in that plan.
 Whether advocating for access to health care, workplace accommodation, or another issue of importance to you, understanding your issue and goals and developing a plan to self-advocate can help you better know and communicate what it is that you want or need.

 Tools, resources and information to help you be an effective self advocate

 When speaking to your doctor, ensure you understand: